What’s a country that you’ve always wanted to go to?

-- Alternate with the rest of the milk and add the rest of the flour.
+- Alternate with the remainder of the milk and flour, which will result in a cake batter.

-- Transfer mixture to the loaf pan and tap a few times to release any trapped bubbles.
+- Transfer the batter to the prepared loaf pan and tap a few times to release any trapped bubbles.

 - Smooth the top with an offset spatula and place into the oven.